glorisonlai/glorisonlai/README.md

 I'm a Melbourne based software engineer who likes making and tinkering with stuff.
 I am interested in all things technology, and wherever my interests lie at the time.
 Below are a couple of projects I've done in no particular order.

 - [glorisonlai.tech](https://github.com/glorisonlai/glorisonlai.tech) - Personal blog.
-I write about security, programming, and stuff.
+I write about security and programming.
 [Check it out!](https://glorisonlai.tech)
 - [RustyTorch](https://github.com/glorisonlai/rustytorch) - (WIP) Implementation of PyTorch using Rust bindings
 - [The Playground](https://github.com/glorisonlai/the-playground) - Wargame website.
 Also some cool web artwork
 - [CantoSpeak](https://github.com/glorisonlai/canto-speak) - App that translates verbal cantonese to chinese letters / english